128technology/docs/docs/about_support_policy.md

 ## Lifecycle Support Policy

-This lifecycle support policy covers the lifecycle, milestones and maintenance and support phases for Software Releases of active products as well as products becoming end-of-life.
+This lifecycle support policy covers the lifecycle, milestones, maintenance and support phases for Software Releases of active products as well as products becoming end-of-life.

 ### Major Releases

-128 Technology will provide maintenance services for at least, the two most recent major releases (N and N-1).
+128 Technology will provide maintenance services for at least the two most recent major releases (N and N-1).
 Maintenance services will be provided for at least one year from GA date of the all major releases.
 The N-2 release (and all minor releases that belong to it) reaches its EOM date upon the GA of a new major release.
 The LDOS of a major release is 6 months from its EOM date.

 :::tip Example
 If the _current_ GA version of software is 4.3.3, 4.X and the latest 3.X are supported under maintenance.